timonicolaux/42_CPP_modules/README.md

 ## Description

 This group of projects has for purpose to teach the basics of Object-Oriented Programming language C++ (Version 98).

-Unfortunately, sharing the exercices subjects is forbidden by the school, but you may still be able to find these on the internet (if you are clever).
+Unfortunately, sharing the exercices subjects is forbidden by the school, but you may still be able to find these on the internet :)

 ## Intructions for testing program